 Dr. L. G. Black (English, D. Phil.
 Oxford University) is a Fellow at Oriel College.
 His special research interests are Shakespeare and the English Renaissance.
 He is the Editor of Notes & Queries (founded 1849).
 Dr. Black will participate in classroom discussions and tutorials with NIU students attending the Oxford program.

 SHAKESPEARE

 What better place to study Shakespeare than England, while staying at Oxford University with all its cultural and historic attractions?
 We will take advantage of the program setting in Oxford to attend performances of plays by Shakespeare at the London Globe theater and at the Royal Shakespeare Company in Stratford-upon-Avon, where Shakespeare was born.
 We will spend our classroom time discussing the plays' texts, including attention to their stage histories in relation to historical and cultural contexts.
 To enhance this purpose, selected scholarly readings will accompany the assigned primary texts: to varying degrees based on each student's enrollment level (undergraduate and graduate).
 Such study will enhance our appreciation of Shakespeare's inventions, emphasizing the interrelated nature of textual and theatrical interpretations from the original context through today.

 ENGL 315 Shakespeare for Non-Majors

 3 semester hours - UG

 Description: Shakespeare's plays and poetry continue to excite modern audiences because of their sexual escapades, political intrigue, and tragic violence.
 Read some of his most entertaining works to learn why "The Bard" focused on these themes and why he is still considered a must-read.
 Not available for credit in the major.

 Note: The enrollment level focuses primarily on the assigned plays' texts and the performances viewed.

-ENGL 400 Literary Topics

-3 semester hours - UG

-Description: Topics announced.
-May be repeated to a maximum of 6 semester hours when topic varies.
-Note: This enrollment level includes a few more assigned scholarly studies.

 ENGL 407 Shakespeare

 3 semester hours - UG

 Description: Representative comedies, tragedies, and historical plays.
 Attention given to Shakespeare's growth as a literary artist and to the factors which contributed to that development; his work evaluated in terms of its significance for modern times.

 Note: Like ENGL 400, this enrollment level involves a few more assigned scholarly studies than ENGL 315.

+ENGL 498 Topics in English Studies

+3 semester hours - UG

+Description: Exploration of a topic or theme in English studies via lectures, discussions, and reports.
+May be repeated to a maximum of 6 semester hours when topic varies.

 ENGL 607 Topics in Literature

 3 semester hours - GR

 Description: Study of special topics and periods of literature.
 May be repeated to a maximum of 9 semester hours when topic varies.

 Note: This graduate-level enrollment involves targeted scholarly research in consultation with the professor.

 SHAKESPEARE - CONT'D

 ENGL 641 Shakespeare

 3 semester hours - GR

 Description: Survey of representative comedies, histories, and tragedies, with special attention to Shakespeare's development as a playwright.

 Note: As with ENGL 607, this graduate-level enrollment involves targeted scholarly research in consultation with the professor.

 ENGL 707 Seminar: Topics in Literature

 3 semester hours - GR

 Description: Advanced study of special topics and periods of literature.
 May be repeated to a maximum of 9 semester hours when topic varies.

 Note: Advanced graduate-level enrollment involving targeted scholarly research in consultation with the professor.

 ENGL 741 Seminar: Shakespeare

 3 semester hours - GR

 Description: Advanced study of special topics and periods of literature.
 May be repeated to a maximum of 9 semester hours when topic varies.

 Note: Advanced graduate-level enrollment involving targeted scholarly research in consultation with the professor.